This week begins a two-part interview with Professor Alexa Huang of George Washington University.

 The collection of videos and video clips is impressive!
 How do you solicit and compile these resources?
 Do some of these just find you?
 Were there any major surprises during the process?

 Collecting these videos and video clips is a labor of love.
 While they may appear “rootless” in their existence as online videos, I must emphasize the rootedness of the process.
 I travel extensively to different parts of the world to do field research, give invited lectures, attend conferences, interview directors and collect performance videos and texts along the way.
 I also spend a great deal of time soliciting materials over phone and email, compiling these resources on a dynamic world map (part of which is available on Global Shakespeares), plotting them on a timeline, and recording and vetting metadata on a large Excel spreadsheet.
 As our project and its reputation and exposure grew, some videos began to find us.
-[You can read more about Professor Huang's travels and see his picture diaries in his travel blogs, here and here].
+[You can read more about Professor Huang’s travels and see her picture diaries in her travel blogs, here and here].

 What is your favorite feature on the Global Shakespeares site?